-Buckhorn Geotech inspected the area on March 29 and again on June 20 and submitted a report that was attached to the second quarter 2023 certification.
+Buckhorn Geotech inspected the area on March 29 and again on June 20 2023 and submitted a report that was attached to the second quarter 2023 certification.
 Buckhorn did a thorough job in evaluating the site and made a few key recommendations, most importantly to manage drainage above and below the blowout location.

-BRL repaired the blowout area in the 2Q with a design the mimics the design of underdrains at the gob pile #2 area as shown in the PAP Volume IX, page 9.
+BRL repaired the blowout area in the 2Q of 2023 with a design the mimics the design of underdrains at the gob pile #2 area as shown in the PAP Volume IX, page 9.

 Gob Pile #2: A small area of seepage discussed in past reports at the toe of gob pile #2 and west of the haul road was not actively seeping during the inspection.
 There is still no movement associated with the seep and nothing seen during the inspection that would indicate the pile has a potential for failure.
 The aforementioned seep was first documented in 2Q of 2016.
 Since that time, the seep has not increased noticeably in flow and has not caused any instability in the pile.
-This area will continue to be monitored and discussed as needed in quarterly reports.
+This area will continue to be monitored and discussed as needed in quarterly reports. be monitored and discussed as needed in quarterly reports.

 There are no windrows remaining on top of gob pile #2.
 All organic material and topsoil has been removed ahead of the waste bank founding.
-Both the East and West upper diversion ditches were cleaned out during the third quarter of 2022 and were in good repair.
+Both the East and West upper diversion ditches were cleaned out during the third quarter of 2024 and were in good repair.

 At gob pile #2, the first bench east of the haul road is covered with soil.
-The second bench east of the haul road is mostly covered with a subsoil pile.
-Most of the third and forth benches east of the road are covered with soil.
-Soil has been placed on most of the second, third, fourth and fifth benches west of the haul road and east of gob pile #4.
+Most of the third, forth and fifth benches east of the road are covered with soil.
+Soil has been placed on most of the second, third, fourth and fifth benches west of the haul road.